Carl Dickinson: Coaching career

 On 17 March 2021, it was reported that Dickinson had "agreed in principle" to sign a three-year contract to join North West Counties Premier Division club Hanley Town as player-manager.
 He signed former Port Vale teammate Louis Dodds.
 Hanley were transferred to the Midland League Premier Division for the 2021–22 season and would win the league title to secure a place in Northern Premier League Division One West.
 He also began coaching the under-12s at Stoke City's Academy in February 2022.
 On 13 October 2022, Dickinson and assistant manager Dave Kevan left Hanley Town by mutual consent due to "increased business costs".
 He stated that "I've had to make the choice which had to suit not only me and my family but also make sure helped the club as well".
 He was reported to have left the club in March 2025, though head coach Anthony Limbrick refused to confirm or deny the reports.

 Dickinson joined National League club Hartlepool United as Darren Sarll's assistant in May 2024.
 After Sarll left Hartlepool, Dickinson took on a new role as strength and conditioning coach.
 Dickinson left the club in May 2025.
+He joined Leek Town as a coach in January 2026.

+On 14 April 2026, Dickinson was appointed as first-team manager at Northern Premier League Division One West club Chasetown, though he took charge of training and matchdays only at the end of the 2025–26 season.